 Decide that whenever you find yourself imagining the “positive” aspects of smoking a cigarette, you’ll immediately stop that train of thought and think of something else.
 You’ll be much happier and quitting will be much easier if you don’t let yourself romanticize cigarettes.

 Quitting smoking isn’t easy—be proud of what you’re accomplishing.
-Make a point of celebrating small victories such as not smoking for a week or a month, or getting rid of your smoking paraphernalia.
+Make a point of celebrating small victories such as not smoking for a week or a month, or getting rid of your smoking paraphernalia including your best vape.
 Congratulate yourself for reaching every new milestone.
 You could also consider saving up the money you would normally spend on tobacco and using it to celebrate.
 Treat yourself to a nice dinner or buy some movie tickets or a new CD or DVD.

 Don’t Let Yourself Rationalize the “Just One Cigarette”